igna-s/Fullstack-Integration-Demo/README.md

 This project is designed primarily as an educational resource to learn about frameworks.
 It demonstrates the practical integration of **Django** for the backend and **React** for the frontend, serving as a comprehensive guide for full-stack development.

 > **🛡️ Security Note**: This project is configured as a public demo.
-Authentication is intentionally open (`AllowAny`) for ease of access, but the codebase includes production-ready security settings (Strict SSL, Encrypted Cookies, etc.) in `settings.py` ready to be enabled.
+Authentication is intentionally open for ease of access.

 ---